steveobd/adobe_analytics/README.md

 [![codecov](https://codecov.io/gh/SaturnFromTitan/adobe_analytics/branch/master/graph/badge.svg)](https://codecov.io/gh/SaturnFromTitan/adobe_analytics)

 ## Description
-`adobe_analytics` is a wrapper around the Adobe Analytics REST API.
+`adobe_analytics` is a wrapper around Adobe Analytics' REST API v1.4.

 It is not meant to be comprehensive.
 Instead, it provides a high-level interface to many of the common reporting queries, and allows you to do construct other queries